tomky/tomky.github.io/4-recruit.md

 I'm seeking passionate researchers/students who would like to tackle the challenges in wireless network and social networks.
 Specifically, I'm interested in the following directions:

-* Emerging techniques in 5G communications
+* Emerging techniques in 6G communications
+* Edge intelligence, or AI Everywhere Vision
 * Influence, competition, and collaboration in social networks
 * Data science involving human factor (incentive, pricing, privacy, etc.)

 # Research Assistant 研究助理

 > Requirements: Master degree in EE/CS/Econ/Math
-> Salary (full-time): About USD 1200 / month
+> Salary (full-time): About USD 1300 / month

 # Postdoctoral Fellow 博士後研究員